aravgupta-dev/HacktheValley/Readme.md

    cd farm-ng-amiga/
    ```
 3. Checkout the correct release and update submodulesBuild and install the package:
-   - For a standard installation:
      ```bash
       git checkout v2.0.0
      ```
 4. Checkout the correct release and update submodules
-   - For a standard installation:
      ```bash
       git submodule update --init --recursive
      ```

 4. Activate your virtual enviornment
-   - For a standard installation:
      ```bash
       source venv/bin/activate
      ```

-4. Checkout the correct release and update submodules
-   - For a standard installation:
+4. Navigate to the farm-ng directory within your virtual enviornment
      ```bash
-      cd ../
+      cd farm-ng-core/

      ```

-3. Build and install the package:
+5. Build and install these packages:
-   - For a standard installation:
      ```bash
      pip install .
+     pip install --upgrade pip
+     pip install --upgrade setuptools wheel
+     pip install --no-build-isolation farm-ng-amiga
      ```
-   - For development mode:
+ 6. Check if you have installed the packages correctly
+    -run this command:
       ```bash
-     pip install -e .[dev]
+      pip list | grep -E 'farm-ng|farm_ng'
+       ```
+      You should see something like:
+      ```bash
+         farm-ng-amiga      2.0.0
+         farm-ng-core       2.0.0
+         farm-ng-package    0.1.3
        ```

 ## Navigate and Run Streamlit App
 1. Navigate to the Streamlit application directory:`farm-ng-amiga`